linode/docs/docs/security/setting-up-tinc.md

 {: .note}
 >
->In order to focus on *tinc* configuration alone, three assumptions are being made:
+>In order to focus on a *tinc* configuration alone, three assumptions are being made in this guide:
 >1.
 There are no active firewalls on any server.
 >2.
-Each server is connected directly to the Internet (no router or proxy is involved).
+Each server is connected directly to the internet (no router or proxy is involved).
 >3.
 Each server is running the same tinc version.

-## The most basic setup: Two Node tinc VPN
+## The Most Basic Setup: Two Node tinc VPN

+A typical use case is a web-based invoicing software where the database should be on a separate server (for security and disaster recovery purposes) and needs to communicate sensitive data to the application server through the internet.

-The first use-case for *tinc* is a very simple setup involving only two instances:
+This first use-case for *tinc* is a very simple setup involving only two instances:

 ![Two Node VPN](/docs/assets/tinc-two-node.png)

-We will call them Application Server *(appserver)* and Database Server *(dbserver)* respectively.
-Each one resides in its own Linode, for this example it's not important their physical location.
+Let's call them Application Server *(appserver)* and Database Server *(dbserver)*, respectively.
+Each one resides in its own Linode.
+But for this example, their physical location is not important.

-### Gathering network information
+### Gathering Network Information

-Before getting started, it's a good idea to create a "cheat-sheet" with the necessary network information like Public IPv4 address for both servers, desired VPN address for each instance, VPN network name designation and tinc-daemon name for each node.
-Finding the public IPv4 address its a trivial task from your Linode Manager (Remote Access tab) but if you prefer the terminal one way to find it is using `dig`:
+Before getting started, it's a good idea to create a "cheat-sheet" with the necessary network information, like Public IPv4 address for both servers, desired VPN address for each instance, VPN network name designation, and tinc-daemon name for each node.
+Finding the public IPv4 address is a simple task from your Linode Manager (use the Remote Access tab); but if you prefer to use the terminal, one way to find it is using `dig`:

 		dig +short myip.opendns.com @resolver1.opendns.com

 Remember to run the `dig` command from each server console.
-Now for VPN address it could be any arbitrary private network value, the only rule to follow (if you want to avoid extra routing work) is that they must have the **same network prefix**, just like a typical LAN.
+Next, identify the VPN address, which can be any arbitrary private network value.
+The only rule to follow (if you want to avoid extra routing work) is that each VPN address must have the **same network prefix**, just like a typical LAN.

 Regarding VPN and daemon names, they must be unique and cannot contain any space or special symbol.
-For the current use-case the following information will be used for tinc configuration:
+For this basic use-case, the following information will be used for tinc configuration:

 ![Two node VPN cheat-sheet](/docs/assets/tinc-2-node-cheat-sheet.jpg)

-### Installing tinc VPN on CentOS 7 and Ubuntu 16.04
+### Install tinc VPN on CentOS 7 and Ubuntu 16.04

 At the time of this writing the latest stable version of tinc is 1.0.31.
-Both servers should run the same version of tinc, which means the installation approach will be different.
-For CentOS 7 the procedure is as follows:
+Both the CentOS and Ubuntu servers should run the same tinc version, which means the installation approach will be different.
+For CentOS 7, the procedure is as follows:

 1. Enable EPEL repository: